atharva-729/Name-Generation/README.md

 * The initial name generation results are not very realistic.
 This is likely due to the limitations of a simple bigram model and a small training dataset.
 * The explanation mentions exploring more complex network architectures and regularization techniques for better performance.

+error i achieved using only bigram approach: negative log likelihood: 2.188798666000366 with neural network approach (90 epochs): loss was 2.2484030723571777

+and i could generate names were: not good to say the least too small and too long names like "n" and "uthanyesathishumanudhacfugahoovi" were generated.
+I could not find a single 'Indian-sounding' name. this was a bad model.

 ### Softmax MLP
 **Building the Dataset**